arfc/saltproc/README.md

 library `distutils` module.
 This module uses a `setup.py` file to figure out how to install your software on a particular system.
 For a small project such as this one, managing installation of the software modules and the data is rather simple.
+To install SaltProc:
+`python setup.py install --user`

 A `saltproc/version.py` contains all of the information needed for the installation and for setting up the [PyPI